AdaCore/xmlada/docs/sax.rst

 ================================

 XML/Ada error messages try to be as explicit as possible.
-They are not, however, meant to be understood by someone who doesn't know XML.
+They are not, however, meant to be understood by someone who doesn’t know XML.

 In addition to the location of the error (line and column in the file), they might contain one of the following abbreviations: